 While it shares many of the advantages of other single sign-on systems, DACS offers some unique features and is more efficient, and simpler to understand, customize, and administer compared to the heavy-weight, enterprise-level alternatives.
 If your single sign-on needs are modest, or if you are not even certain what they are, you should look at DACS.
 DACS does the hardest parts for you - all that you need to do is configuration and "look & feel" customizations.

-DSS is pleased to announce the release of DACS 1.4.37.
-Download links and information about this release are here.
+DSS is pleased to announce the availability of DACS 1.4.47.
+General download information, links to the latest tarfiles, and details about the latest release are available.
 It is important to review the Post-Release Notes before building DACS.
-All sites are encouraged to upgrade.
-Links to the latest version are here.
+All sites are encouraged to upgrade to the latest release of DACS and third-party software dependencies.

 Since DACS and other web-based systems may use HTTP cookies for a variety of purposes, administrators should review CERT Vulnerability Note VU#804060 (24-Sep-2015).
 When deployed as recommended, all communication involving DACS-protected resources must be conducted over SSL/TLS connections, including those that send or return HTTP cookies.